 Part 2: Performance evaluation of indoor decorative coating

-Indoor decorative coatings that are certified asthma & allergy friendly® should meet or exceed the physical performance standards for the category for which it is to be used and for the country in which the coating will be commercially available, for example American Society for Testing and Materials (ASTM) specifications or British European Standards (BS EN) specifications.
+Indoor decorative coatings that are certified asthma & allergy friendly® should meet or exceed the physical performance standards for the category for which it is to be used and for the country in which the coating will be commercially available, for example American Society for Testing and Materials (ASTM) specifications or International Organisation for Standardization (ISO) specifications.

 A performance evaluation is required, and some of the specific characteristics which should be considered include drying time, scrubbability, cleanability, and adhesion.

 Part 3: Constituent review of indoor decorative coating